UPDATE: All Models are in Stock Now for Xmas!

 Revised Design and Multiple Rise Options

-In 2023 we added a flat bar as well as a 20mm rise version to the lineup.
-The logos are now lazer marked to make them last for ages.
+In 2023, we added a flat bar and a 20mm rise version to the lineup.
+The logos are now laser-marked to make them last for ages.
 We also added a sandblasted section to the clamping area to increase stem grip.

 New Backsweep Options

-We have now designed, tested and launched our new 12 and 15 degree backweep versions with 30mm rise.
-These options allow for a more relaxed hand position compared to the standard 9 degree backsweep.
+We have now designed, tested, and launched our new 12- and 15-degree backweep versions with a 30mm rise.
+These options allow for a more relaxed hand position compared to the standard 9-degree backsweep.
 This is a perfect option for those long endurance rides, bikepacking adventures or for riders with existing wrist injuries or who just prefer a more relaxed position.

 Designed and Made to Last

-Our Roost Titanium Handlebar is designed and tested to pass ISO4210 standard which involves fatigue testing of 100,000 applications at 450N of force downwards and upwards + 270N torsional force.
+Our Roost Titanium Handlebar is designed and tested to pass the ISO4210 standard, which involves fatigue testing of 100,000 applications at 450N of force downwards and upwards + 270N torsional force.
+These standards provide a baseline for safety and durability, and are complemented by ongoing design refinement and real-world testing.

-Titanium handlebars are known to be tough and long lasting – Ti is highly resistant to damage making them tough enough to withstand some big stacks.
-You can also remove most scratches with a few rubs from a scotch brite pad to return them to the brushed finish.
+Titanium handlebars are known to be tough and long-lasting – Ti is highly resistant and designed to handle demanding trail riding conditions when used within its intended application.
+You can also remove most scratches with a few rubs from a Scotch-Brite pad to return them to the brushed finish.

 Never Worry About Scratches

-A scotch brite pad makes quick work removing scratches, rub marks or any parts that look untidy after a season of riding.
-The pad will remove most of the grime that sits in the surface of the metal and effectively return the original brushed finish.
+A Scotch Brite pad makes quick work of removing scratches, rub marks or any parts that look untidy after a season of riding.
+The pad will remove most of the grime on the surface of the metal and effectively restore the original brushed finish.

 Go Full Ti with a Roost Stem

 Complete the look with a Roost Dominator stem in 35mm or 42.5mm length.
-Our Titanium stems have been designed for stiffness and to suit our Ti handlebars as a matching pair.
+Our Titanium stems have been designed for stiffness and to match our Ti handlebars.

-Because our stem is machined out of a single block of Titanium, as oppose to most which are made from welded Ti tubes, it is much stiffer and gives you more of a confident feel to your steering while the handlebars give you the compliance you need to dampen vibrations.
+Because our stem is machined from a single block of Titanium, unlike most, which are made from welded Ti tubes, it is much stiffer and gives you a more confident feel to your steering, while the handlebars give you the compliance you need for all-day comfort.

 Check out our Titanium Stems here!